 Almost a year ago we looked at the frequency with which some of the most popular images in the Docker registry are updated and compared the frequency of base image (alpine, debian, etc) updates with that of popular non-OS images.
 We found that while updates to base images came in around once a month, non-OS images updated much more frequently – up to eight to ten updates in the case of the widely used node:latest and php:latest packages.

 We learned that while all official images should follow DockerHub best practices and should, therefore, be well maintained it is clear from our historic data that many images can be updated infrequently and carry security vulnerability for many weeks.
 Understanding these gaps in the update is crucial to a comprehensive and container and application security policy, so we decided it was time to take a second look.

 Using Anchore Cloud (anchore.io) makes it easy to check the update history of each image:

 This lets us easily see the image creation date as well as the date of the most recent Anchore analysis.

-The Anchore service continually polls DockerHub and when an update to a repository is detected the list of Tags and Images are retrieved and any new images are downloaded and analyzed.
+The Anchore service continually polls DockerHub and when an update to a repository has detected the list of tags and images are retrieved and any new images are downloaded and analyzed.
 In addition, Anchore scans images on a regular cadence to ensure that the results of each scan include the latest CVEs and other known vulnerabilities.

 We went ahead and pulled the data from the last 18 months for the library/debian:latest images from the database: